Barkerprooks/genesys/README.md

 # Genesys

-Run the generator and view the output:
+Run the generator and view the output
 ```
 python3 ./main.py
 ```
+this will output a file named `system.json` with all the system info

 View graphs and statistics of exo-planets (requires matplotlib):
 ```